backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/EC2 Instance Purchasing Options.md

 - *Automatic instance placement*.
 - Your instance runs on some dedicated hardware. **Its not lockdown to you**.
 If you stop/start instance, you can get some other hardware somewhere else.
 Basically, the hardware is "yours" (*you are not sharing it with others) for the time your instance is running*.
 You stop/start it, you may get different physical machine later on (maybe older, maybe newer, maybe its specs will be a bit different), and so on. **So your instance is moved around on different physical servers - whichever is not occupied by others at the time.**
 - If you see keyword **single tenancy** in questions then go for dedicated instances.
 Dedicated hosts also offers single tenancy but it is more expensive.
 So unless there is a demand for licensing go for dedicated instances.
-	- In short dedicated instances are the *most cost effective* way of achieving single tenancy.
+	- In short dedicated instances are the *most cost effective way of achieving single tenancy*.

 ## Tenancy Options
 ![[attachments/Pasted image 20220501114513.png]]